 Directors' Responsibility Statement:

-Your Directors state that-
+Your Directors state that:

-(a) In the preparation of the annual accounts for the year ended 31st March2015 the applicable accounting standards read with requirements set out under ScheduleIII to the Act have been followed and there are no materialdepartures from the same;
+(a) in the preparation of the annual accounts for the year ended 31st March 2020 theapplicable accounting standards read with requirements set out under Schedule III to theCompanies Act 2013 ("the Act") have been followed and there are no materialdepartures from the same;

 (c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 (d) the Directors have prepared the annual accounts on a going concern basis;

 (e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively; and

 (f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

 Contracts and arrangements with Related Parties:

 Your Directors draw attention of the members to Note No. 19 to the financial statementwhich sets out related party disclosures pursuant to Ind AS 24.
 The transactions disclosedtherein are in the ordinary course of business and are at an arm's length basis.
 There areno related party transactions with any person or entity belonging to promoter/ promotergroup during the year under review.
 Hence they are not required to be reported in FormNo.
 AOC-2 in terms of Section 134(3) (h) read with Section 188 of the Act and Rule 8(2) ofthe Companies (Accounts) Rules 2014.